By Dannie Phan

 If you spend less, you have more room in your budget to pay off debts.
 That’s not a surprise to anyone, right?
 After all, it’s a pillar of personal finance, but it can be one of the hardest things to implement.

 Look at how you spend your money every month and ask yourself, “What could I cut out and do well without?”
 That answer will be different for everyone.
-Maybe that’s cable and a monthly gym membership, or maybe that’s eating out and getting to-go coffees frequently.
+Maybe that’s cable and a monthly gym membership.
+Nix the gym membership with a garage gym at home, or free workout apps.

 What’s important is that you can cut down on these frivolous things and live more frugally for a while.
 At least while you’re still struggling to better your credit score.